 If it is heated up, it often resembles ash.
 Fresh black-tar heroin is often very shiny.
 Brown heroin is cheap to purchase because it hasn’t been purified as thoroughly as white heroin, so it is usually smoked.
 White heroin is often diluted in water before it is injected into the body.

-The stage of a person’s addiction often influences which type of heroin they prefer.
+How long someone has been using heroin often influences which form they use.
 Someone who just started out using the substance will typically only smoke it.
 After they build up a tolerance to it, which doesn’t take long, they will often switch to injecting it.

 Identifying Heroin By Street Names